bforsbe/OccuPy/docs/install.md

 </div>

 <br>
-If you have issues using the pre-compiled binaries, please check the troubleshooting section.
+If you have issues using the pre-compiled binaries, please check the
+<a href="../Troubleshooting/install_trbl/">troubleshooting section</a>.
 <br><br>
-Previous versions are **not** available as binaries, but only though [PIP](https://pypi.org/project/OccuPy/) and [github](https://github.com/bforsbe/OccuPy).
+Previous versions of OccuPy are **not** available as binaries, but only though [PIP](https://pypi. org/project/OccuPy/) and [github](https://github.com/bforsbe/OccuPy).
 The same goes for the command-line tool.
-Istallation through PIP is described below.
+Installation through PIP is described below.